 - It will open a dialog box.
 Type the name of the file and click on Save to proceed.

-2. Apply Excel VBA to Save a Worksheet
+2. Applying VBA for Saving a Worksheet

 Another way to save a worksheet in Excel is to use VBA.
 VBA lets us perform many long tasks within seconds.
 Here, we will use a VBA code that will keep the desired worksheet and delete all other sheets from the workbook.
 Again, we will use the previous workbook to explain the steps.
 But we will save the Product Info sheet.